 Option 2: you consider an exit after the n year period.
 First, you want to estimate the future value of the acquisition, for example with the comparable method transaction (see above).
 Then, you have to discount this future value to get its net present value.
 TV = exit value/(1+r)^n

-Although technically, you could use it for post-revenue startups, it is just not meant for startup valuation.
+Although technically, you could use it for post-revenue startups, it is just not meant for startup valuation but for mature company.
 To read more about the DCF method, click here

 8. Value your startup with the First Chicago Method